Phoenix Assault & Battery Attorney

 - We value client relationships above all else and always provide outstanding customer service.

-- We consistently make the news for our results, hard work and ability to handle claims.
+- We consistently make the news for our results, hard work and ability to handle assault claims.

-There are many reasons to bring an assault and battery civil claim against the person who harmed you.
+There are many reasons to bring an assault and battery civil claim against the person who caused you catastrophic injury.
 At Gallagher & Kennedy, we believe criminals and assailants should have to answer for their actions through all means, including the civil justice system.
-Winning a civil claim could give you justice and closure after a traumatic event.
+Winning a civil claim for violent crimes could give you justice and closure after a traumatic event.
 It could also lead to important financial recovery for you and your family.

 - Compensatory damages.
 All successful assault and battery civil claims result in compensatory damages.
 These could include reimbursement for the costs of lost wages, attorney’s fees, court costs, medical expenses, pain and suffering, travel costs, past and future emotional distress, property damage, and more.
 Compensatory damages can refer to the victims’ out-of-pocket and noneconomic losses.